gofed/docs/acts.md

 # Get data from artefacts in a form which spec file generator understands.
 data = modify(data) # still too much pseudo
 # Throw data to a model
+# This does not belong here so let us just state it for future reference
 model = ModelFactory(SPECKER).build()
 data = model.call(data)

+# Get a suitable package name for the project
+# The script will automatically generated a name a check if it is not already used

 # data contains a JSON with generated spec file
 # write the spec file into a file